andrew henderson menu

 Second Passport

-Being offered residency for simply establishing your business in a country that is already more business-friendly than where you currently reside is the ultimate win-win situation.
+Receiving residency simply for starting your business in a more business-friendly country is the ultimate win-win situation.

 Some countries will require that you hire a specific number of locals, invest in only certain industries, or that you put a minimum amount of capital into a local bank business account.